mikeperry-tor/vanguards/README_SECURITY.md

 but for now, this addon is the best way we have to defend against this adversary class.

-For statistics on how long the first two attacks take, please see [our analysis of our parameter choices](https://github.com/asn-d6/vanguard_simulator/wiki/Optimizing-vanguard-topologies).
+For statistics on how long the first attack takes, please see [our analysis of our parameter choices](https://github.com/asn-d6/vanguard_simulator/wiki/Optimizing-vanguard-topologies).

+If you are using their guard relay, the network adversary can determine that you are running an onion service that is using this addon through [circuit fingerprinting attacks](https://www.usenix.org/node/190967).
+All of your onion service circuits (which are recognizable via the techniques from that paper) will be made to a small set of layer2 guard relays.
+Normal onion services (which are also recognizable at the guard relay via these same techniques) will make circuits to the entire set of relays in the Tor network.
+This discrepancy allows a malicious guard to determine that you are using this addon.

 The network adversary can determine that a specific onion service is running this addon by observing how that onion service behaves.
 In particular, it can